 Names are important in natural science.
 The names given to animals and plants by scientists reflect what they are, and how they relate to other species.
 Names are also used to honour people, and can reflect colonial history.
-Some scientific names used today honour people with money and power (almost always white men) who held racist views, were involved in slave trading, or other oppression of black people.
+Some scientific names used today honour people with money and power (almost always White men) who held racist views, were involved in the trade in enslaved Africans, or other oppression of Black people.

-For example, Twinleaf plants (Jeffersonia), a mammoth (Mammuthus jeffersonii), a ground sloth (Megalonyx jeffersonii), and a scallop (Chesapecten jeffersonius) have all been named after Thomas Jefferson, the third US president, who owned and traded slaves.
+For example, Twinleaf plants (Jeffersonia), a mammoth (Mammuthus jeffersonii), a ground sloth (Megalonyx jeffersonii), and a scallop (Chesapecten jeffersonius) have all been named after Thomas Jefferson, the third US president, who was an enslaver, 'owning' and trading African people.
 Leeds Museums and Galleries’ collection includes specimens of a variety of the mineral Augite, named Jeffersonite.
-In comparison, there are no animals or plants named after Sally Hemings, a slave ‘owned’ by Jefferson, and thought by some to be the mother of some of his children.
+In comparison, there are no animals or plants named after Sally Hemings, an enslaved woman ‘owned’ by Jefferson, and thought by some to be the mother of some of his children.